 I am principal with my wife in a small publishing company called Pocahontas Press where we edit, typeset, and market works of local authors.

-My second book is Union, WV, a novel about healing and redemption in a small West Virginia town.
+My second book is Union, WV, (fiction) about healing and redemption in a small West Virginia town.

-My fourth book is Providence, VA, a novel about a national calamity from the view of a young woman trapped by circumstances in a tiny Southwest Virginia community.
+My fourth book is Providence, VA, (fiction) about a national calamity from the view of a young woman trapped by circumstances in a tiny Southwest Virginia community.

-My fifth book is War, WV, a novel about the quest for justice following a catastrophe in a forsaken West Virginia coal community.
+My fifth book is War, WV, (fiction) about the quest for justice following a catastrophe in a forsaken West Virginia coal community.

 I also write regularly for The News Messenger, and have written for Blue Ridge Country magazine, Valley Business FRONT, Motorcycle Cruiser magazine, and Greenbrier Quarterly magazine.